SamanKhalife/linux-Tutorial/Commands.md

 [tar help]()

-Used to create Archive and extract the Archive files
+Used to create Archive and extract the Archive files.

 ## . tee command